-The 550-kilometer drive from Madrid to Seville takes about five hours and 30 minutes, making it considerably longer by car.
+The 550-kilometer drive from Madrid to Seville takes about five hours and 30 minutes, making the trip considerably longer by car.
 Additionally, car rental rates in Spain can be rather expensive, especially for foreign drivers or during busy tourist seasons when companies raise their prices.
 However, with a rental car, you can also make a detour to destinations like Merida or Caceres on the way.

 If you're looking to save a bit of money on your trip and don't mind spending a few hours waiting in different cities between Madrid and Seville for transfers, taking the bus is the cheapest option available and ranges in price from 22 to 32 euros.

-There are also regular flights from Madrid to Seville, which can be quite cheap if you book them far enough in advance.
+There are regular flights from Madrid to Seville that can be quite cheap if you book them far enough in advance.
 Flights depart from Madrid Barajas Airport three times a day (morning, afternoon, and late-night) and arrive at Seville San Pablo Airport, where you will need to take a bus to get to the city of Seville.
 However, plane tickets aboard Iberia Airlines typically cost upward of 117 euros, and while the flight is only an hour and five minutes long, wait times for luggage, boarding, and check-in can take upwards of four hours.